swiss-seismological-service/scrtdd/README.md

 Alternatively, when running scrtdd from the command line use the following options:

 ```
-# set log level to debug and log to the console (standard output) insted of log file
+# set log level to info (3, or debug 4) and log to the console (standard output) insted of log file
---verbosity=4 --console=1
+--verbosity=3 --console=1
 ```

 A useful option we can find in scrtdd configuration is `keepWorkingFiles`, which prevent the deletion of scrtdd processing files from the working directory.
 In this way we can access the working folder and check input, output files used for running hypodd.
 Make sure to check the `*.out` files, which contain the console output of hypodd (sometimes we can find errors only in there, as they do not appear in hypodd.log file).